FlyingCaps/anu/project-report/readme.txt

 1.00  - not sure how old that is. :) Approx early 2022.
 1.001 - 25.9.2022: only this readme was improved and some files were moved.
+1.01  - 29.9.2022: added two more pieces of advice to the main section:
+        * on how to include definitions and theorems and how to write them and
+        * some starting points for how to write mathemathical equations/formulae